pyocd/pyOCD/README.md

 4. Run the command in a [virtualenv](https://virtualenv.pypa.io/en/latest/) local to a specific project working set.

-### libusb installation

-[pyusb](https://github.com/pyusb/pyusb) and its backend library [libusb](https://libusb.info/) are dependencies on all supported operating systems. pyusb is a regular Python package and will be installed along with pyOCD.
-However, libusb is a binary shared library that does not get installed automatically via pip dependency management.

-How to install libusb depends on your OS:

-- macOS: use Homebrew: `brew install libusb`
-- Linux and BSD: should already be installed.
-- Windows: download libusb from [libusb.info](https://libusb.info/) and place the .dll file in your Python installation folder next to python.exe.
-Make sure to use the same 32- or 64-bit architecture as your Python installation.
-The latest release is [available on GitHub](https://github.com/libusb/libusb/releases);
-  download the .7z archive under Assets.
-Use the library from the VS2019 folder in the archive.

 ### udev rules on Linux

 On Linux, particularly Ubuntu 16.04+, you must configure udev rules to allow pyOCD to access debug